uktrade/digital-workspace-v2/README.md

 The tests are ran against the latest version of Chrome using the Remote WebDriver.

-To run the tests `make test-selenium`.
+To run the tests make sure you have started the `selenium` docker-compose service.
+This can be done using the `selenium` docker-compose [profile](https://docs.docker.com/compose/profiles/), e.g. `docker-compose --profile selenium up`.
+Then you can use the make command `make test-selenium` to run the tests.

 Don't forget to mark any selenium tests with `@pytest.mark.selenium`.